afdavisLETU/FENNEC-25_26/README.md

-Initial Test for git push and pull commands
+Initial Test for git push and pull commands.